datahappy1/dummy_file_generator/README.md

 *note if you do NOT specify the filesize and do NOT specify the rowcount, the default value (100) from settings.py will be used

-Run the command to execute as:<br />
+Run this command to execute:<br />
 - with the -fs argument to set the desired filesize of 256 kB :<br />
 `python dummy_file_generator.py -pn dummy1 -fn dummy1file -fs 256`<br />
 - with the -rc argument to set the desired rowcount of 1000 rows :<br />